connerCpowell/HiCOrient/README.md

 positional arguments:
   <scaffolds.txt>       An ordered list of scaffolds.
 First column is scaffold
                         header, second is scaffold length.
-  <alignments.sam>      SAM files containing HiC alignments to the specified
+  <alignments.sam>      SAM file(s) containing HiC alignments to the specified
                         scaffolds.

 optional arguments:
-  -h, --help            show this help message and exit -n 30                 The minimum HiC event sample size needed to perform a
-                        F-test.
-Default = 100
-  -m 100000             The minimum scaffold size for consideration in phase
-                        2. Default = 100000
+  -h, --help            show this help message and exit -n 100                The minimum Hi-C event sample size needed to orient a scaffold block pair.
+Default = 100 -m 100000             The minimum non-adjacent scaffold size for consideration.
+Default = 100000

   --cheatWith orientations.txt
                         A tab delimited file with known orientations.
 1st column is scaffold name, 2nd column is +,-,?